-It was intentionally the design of the Matrix and AESS Specifications to exclude coatings as a parameter or characteristic.
-The issue of Coatings and Finishes is a highly complex area of concern and one that may override the decision making process regardless of the AESS Category.
+The Matrix and AESS Specifications were intentionally designed to exclude coatings as a parameter or characteristic.
+The issue of coatinas and finishes is a highly complex area of concern and one that may override the decision-making process regardless of the AESS Category.

-The selection of the coatings and finishes for AESS work needs to be known at the outset of the project.
-The nature of the finish will in many cases begin to dictate the level of surface preparation required for the various elements of the structure as well as much of the fabrication detailing.
-The properties of different coatings can even begin to skew the decision making process outlined within each of the distinct categories of the Matrix.
+The selection of coatings and finishes for AESS work needs to be known at the outset of the project.
+In many cases, the nature of the finish will begin to dictate the level of surface preparation required for the various elements of the structure as well as much of the fabrication detailing.
+The properties of different coatings can even begin to skew the decision-making process outlined within each of the distinct categories of the Matrix.

-Generally speaking coatings can be divided into two general categories:
+Generally speaking, coatings can be divided into two general categories:

-- those that reveal or exacerbate the surface conditions and potential imperfections in the steel (thin coat or glossy finishes), and - those that will conceal such surface conditions, and potentially hide aspects of intended details (thick coats and matte or mottled finishes).
+- those that reveal or exacerbate the surface conditions and potential imperfections in the steel (thin coat or glossy finishes), and - those that conceal such surface conditions and potentially hide aspects of intended details (thick coats and matte or mottled finishes).

 Coatings will also be influenced by interior or exterior locations.
-This will include issues of weathering, exposure to ice, snow and rain, as well as atmosheric pollution.
-Details will have to be designed to drain, shed water, and coatings chosen that will prevent corrosion on both the exterior and interior of members.
+This will include issues of weathering, exposure to ice, snow and rain, as well as atmospheric pollution.
+Details will have to be designed to drain, shed water, and coatings chosen to prevent corrosion on both the exterior and interior of members.
 If similar members are being used on the interior and exterior of the project, consideration must be given to a coating selection that will work with the details in both places.

 The selection of the finish may be governed by fire protection concerns rather than aesthetics.
 This would be the case with the choice to use intumescent coatings over a regular painted finish.
-Where some intumescent coatings are fairly thin and will allow details to show through, others are by their nature quite thick.
+Where some intumescent coatings are fairly thin and allow details to show through, others are by their nature quite thick.
 Spending project dollars on highly complex articulated details makes little sense if these are to be coated with a heavy material.
-Conversely, if an extremely glossy finish is desired, this might lead to design decisions that preference welded conditions over bolted ones given the inference of clean lines.
+Conversely, if an extremely glossy finish is desired, this might lead to design decisions that favour welded conditions over bolted ones given the inference of clean lines.